telerik/maui-docs/knowledge-base/migrating-xamarin-checkbox-maui-checkbox.md

 ## Description

-When migrating your Xamarin app to MAUI, you may notice that the CheckBoxUserCommand behavior is missing in the Telerik MAUI Checkbox control.
-This article will guide you on how to implement a similar scenario in MAUI.
+When migrating your Xamarin app to MAUI, you may notice that the CheckBoxUserCommand behavior is missing in the Telerik MAUI CheckBox control.
+This article will show you how to implement a similar scenario in MAUI.

 ## Solution